 Deadline: 2021

-Summary: The EU Biodiversity Strategy for 2030 sets the target to place 30% of EU land area and 30% of EU sea area under protection by 2030, and to place a third of these areas (10%) under strict protection.
-To support the Member States, the Commission has published criteria and guidance for identifying and designating additional protected areas, including a definition of strict protection, as well as for appropriate management planning.
-The guidance also indicates how other effective area-based conservation measures could contribute to the targets.
-It is the result of extensive consultations with Member States' authorities, experts and stakeholders.
+Summary: The EU Biodiversity Strategy for 2030 aims to place 30% of EU land area and 30% of EU sea area under protection by 2030, and to place a third of these areas (10%) under strict protection.
+To support the efforts of Member States, the Commission has published criteria and guidance for identifying and designating additional protected areas, and for their appropriate management planning.
+The guidance applies the EU targets to each biogeographical region and sea basin, and includes a definition of strict protection.
+It also indicates how other effective area-based conservation measures, in addition to Natura 2000 sites, could contribute to the targets.
+The guidance is the result from extensive consultations with Member States' authorities, experts and stakeholders.

 Links: